migueldiazacevedo/migueldiazacevedo/README.md

 ### A bit about me:

-- 🧠 **Neuroscientist-turned-Data-Scientist**: Did neuroscience things in academic settings, now focused on transforming data into actionalbe insights, domain-agnostic.
-Consider me a data bounty hunter.
+- 🧠 **Neuroscientist-turned-Data-Scientist**: Consider me a data bounty hunter.
+Did neuroscience things in academic settings, now focused on transforming data into actionable insights, domain-agnostic.

 - 🔭 **Current Focus**: Deepening my knowledge of **machine learning** and diving into **deep learning** techniques.